ginruh/docker-ansible/README.md

   </a>
 </p>

-A base for learning, playing and testing code
+A base for learning, experimenting and testing code.

 ## Motivation
-There are certain times when I am want to test, experiment or learn something without any setup.
+There are certain times when I want to test, experiment or learn something without doing any setup.
-Setting up environment takes ample time and also it becomes counter productive when doing it again and again.
+Setting up environment takes ample time and it becomes counter productive when doing it again and again.

-For example, I sometimes need to check if a piece of program for example in ansible works but I have to do certain setup.
+For example, I need to check if a piece of program works in ansible I have to do certain setup.
 This repo acts a simple fast and way to get runtimes and environments via docker images.

 ## Usage